We offer scientifically proven nature based therapeutic services, workshops, retreats and group adventures as part of

 What to expect in an individual or group ecotherapy session:

 Ecotherapy sessions take place in an outdoor setting in Jefferson County chosen carefully for confidentiality and natural beauty.
 Ecotherapy sessions are guided by a detailed assessment conducted by the therapist and by your needs and preferences.
 Sessions include customized interventions such as; somatic and body focused activities, mindfulness, ceremony and ritual, traditional talk therapy, nature connection and experiential/expressive exercises.

 “Look deep into nature, and then you will understand everything better.” –Albert Einstein

-To schedule an individual ecotherapy session please call 502-694-9488 or email Jennifer.
+To schedule an individual ecotherapy session please call 502-694-9488 or email Juniper.
 Individual ecotherapy sessions are typically 90 minutes and are $180 per session.
 Follow up sessions may be 50-60 minutes and are $120 per session.
 Ecotherapy groups and workshops are also available.

 Shinrin Yoku (Japanese Forest Bathing)